turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 - Learn more about [Turbot Guardrails Enterprise - Architecture](/guardrails/docs/enterprise/architecture).

 ## Troubleshooting

+### Permissions Issues

+- Current logged in user doesn't have permission to modify/update/create resources in the stack.
+- Existing IAM roles have been changed or new SCPs added that prevent the built-in roles from having access needed to reconfigure the software.

+You can refer to the updated  permission guide for [AWS Permissions for Turbot Guardrails Administrators](/guardrails/docs/enterprise/FAQ/admin-permissions#aws-permissions-for-turbot-guardrails-administrators).

 ### Network Issues
 When installing Turbot into an existing VPC, custom CloudFormation stack resources interact with AWS APIs.
 Correct network configuration is crucial.
 You can refer to the updated  networking guide for [Managing Network Configurations with Stacks](/guardrails/docs/enterprise/installation/pre-installation#custom-network-pre-install-checklist).